p-sin/text2nca/README.md

        - returns list of images

    - dtextdataset.py
+       - *not a choice as of now as it doesn't work yet*
        - accessed by provider
        - lets user choose one of the categories of the Describable Textures Dataset using jupyter widgets
        - uses webscraping on https://www.robots.ox.ac.uk/~vgg/data/dtd/view.html?categ= + chosen category for images